 Now you know the risk posed by the substances in your workplace and the nature of exposure, choose control measures to prevent or adequately control exposure.

 When considering control measures, think about how you can reduce the likelihood of exposure and the harm and consequences if exposure occurs.
 Include control measures for emergency situations as well.
-It's recommended you consider control measures in order of priority and effectiveness.
+You must consider control measures in order of priority and effectiveness.

 - Eliminate the substance.
-If you don’t need it or don’t use it, safely remove it from the workplace.
+If you do not need it, safely remove it from the workplace.

 - Substance substitution.
-This is using alternative substances that are less hazardous or using another process that doesn’t create a hazardous form.
+This is using alternative substances that are less hazardous or using another process that does not create a hazardous form.

 - Engineering controls that enclose the process using full and partial enclosures.